jesinspirment/bus-stop-locator/readme.md

 6. Run "php artisan config:cache" again.
 7. Run "npm install", followed by "npm run production".

-Now the app should be ready.
+Now the app should be ready by accessing the root of the application from browser.

-PS: I will beautify this README shortly.